Tests, treatments, and procedures for healthcare providers and consumers to question

 The Royal Australian and New Zealand College of RadiologistsVisit page

-- Don’t routinely use extended fractionation schemes (>10 fractions) for palliation of bone metastases.
+- Don’t routinely use more than one fraction for palliation of non-complex bone metastases.

 - Don't routinely add adjuvant whole-brain radiation therapy to stereotactic radiosurgery for limited brain metastases.

-- Don’t initiate whole-breast radiation therapy as a part of breast conservation therapy in women age ≥50y with early-stage invasive breast cancer without considering shorter treatment schedules.
+- Don’t initiate whole-breast radiation therapy as a part of breast conservation therapy in women age ≥50 years with early-stage invasive breast cancer without considering shorter treatment schedules.

 - Don’t initiate management of low risk prostate cancer without discussing active surveillance.